-Transanal Total Mesorectal Excision (TaTME) is a promising technique for those difficult mid and rectal tumours.
+Transanal Total Mesorectal Excision (TaTME) is a promising technique for difficult mid and low rectal tumours.
 The surgical method is demanding and is associated with a relative long learning curve with the potential of TaTME specific complications such as urethral injury, nerve damage, pelvic side wall injury and sphincter damage.

 - We offer the entire curriculum from theory to hands on proctoring.

-The beginners course is aimed at colorectal surgeons who have experience in laparoscopic rectal cancer surgery, some TAMIS experience and want to start with the TaTME technique.
+The basic course is aimed at colorectal surgeons who have experience in laparoscopic rectal cancer surgery, some TAMIS experience and want to start with the TaTME technique.
 We strongly encourage to bring a colleague and members of the scrub team since the technique in the two team setting is a real team effort.
-The course is a two day event with live surgery, theory, model and cadaver training with experienced international faculty.
+The course is a two day event with live surgery, theory, model and cadaver-based training with experienced international faculty.

 General course information

-At the end of the first day we have organized a social program with a dinner in the center of Amsterdam in the original room of Rembrandt famous painting; The anatomy lesson.
+At the end of the first day we have organized a social program with a dinner in the center of Amsterdam in the Medieval building where the room of Rembrandt’s famous painting “The anatomy lesson” is located.

 This course is sponsored by: